nicolairobles/DAT-NYC-37/lessons/lesson-02/readme.md

 - Review solutions & questions from lab
 - Review objectives from class

-> Instructor Note: Ask students to generate a list of the major takeaways

 <a name="wrapup"></a>
 ## Unit 1, project, where we're headed (15 mins)